tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/offer_decisioning/offers-hub.md

 ## Implementation Patterns

 * Implemented in email, SMS, and outbound channels via direct integration with [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/get-started-decision/offers-e2e.html).
-* For server API based implementation of Offer Decisioning leverage the [Decisioning API](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/api-reference/offer-delivery/decisioning-vs-edge-apis.html).
+* For server API based implementation of Decision Management leverage the [Decisioning API](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/api-reference/offer-delivery/decisioning-vs-edge-apis.html).
 * For implementation of batch based decisioning to deliver offers in bulk to a message delivery application use the [Batch Decisioning API](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/api-reference/offer-delivery/batch-decisioning-api.html).
-* For Edge based real-time experiences use the Web/Mobile SDK or the Edge Decisioning API as outlined in the [Offer Decisioning on the Edge blueprint](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/offer-decisioning/offers-edge.html).
+* For Edge based real-time experiences use the Web/Mobile SDK or the Edge Decisioning API as outlined in the [Decision Management on the Edge blueprint](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/offer-decisioning/offers-edge.html).
 <br>

 ## Implementation Steps